Rosiak/esphome-tesla-ble/README.md

   board: esp32-c6-devkitm-1
   variant: esp32c6
   ```
-  Optionally, by adding the code below a RBG LED can be installend which can can be used in your automations (e.g. to visually represent the loading status).
+  Optionally, by adding the code below, a RBG LED can be installed which can can be used in your automations (e.g. to visually represent the loading status):
   ```
   light:
     - platform: esp32_rmt_led_strip